CBM6/chenboma.github.io/README.md

   >3.
 Scroll down until you see the **Commit changes** button, click it.
   >4.
 If you want to edit your resume on the Github page, please edit it in **ph-pages** branch.
   ![upload](/assets/upload.gif "Upload your resume")
-  - You may already notice, all documentation is using **Markdown** language.
+  - You may already notice, all documentation is using **MARKDOWN** language.
 Why?
 First of all, you could edit the **MARKDOWN** file on many platforms(Atom, text editor, Xcode,etc.).
-Secondly, **Markdown** language could directly be translated into HTML.
+Secondly, **MARKDOWN** language could directly be translated into HTML.
 It is convenient when you build a static website. **MARKDOWN** is easy to learn.
 Writers could spend less time on writing documentation with **MARKDOWN** language.
 This is what the most writers want.

 **5. Check your resume online:**
   >1.
 Wait for some minutes.
 Servers need time to set up your online resume.